snhobbs/BOMTools/README.md

 Population options and different component choices are often designed into a single board.
 The master bom contains a sub assembly field to note this.
 An empty field indicates the default choice and a value will overload this option for that subtype.
 This can be used for DNP also.

+## Goals
+- make file to produce and check all the needed targets for a PCB
+  - PCB manufacturing
+  - BOM Ordering
+  - Assembly documents
+  - Check design rules
+  - Generate different assembly type for the same board
+  - Check all files are in zip